Is Your Screen Time Normal?

 How much screen time is normal for adults?

-Which country has the highest screen time?
+Which country has the highest screen time in the world?

 Is 8 hours of screen time too much?